-A trade order gets the taker fee if the trade order is matched immediately against an order already on the order book, which adds liquidity.

 A trade order gets the maker fee if the trade order is not matched immediately against an order already on the order book, which adds liquidity.

-You can use the Post Limit Order option to ensure that your limit order will be charged the maker fee or be cancelled.
+You can use the post limit order option to ensure that your limit order will be charged the maker fee or be cancelled.

 Maker fees start at 0.16% on standard trading pairs, 0.20% on stablecoin and FX pairs and can go as low as 0.00% depending on your current 30-day trading volume.

 Taker fees start at 0.26% on standard trading pairs, 0.20% on stablecoin and FX pairs and can go as low as 0.10% on standard pairs or 0.00% on stablecoin and FX pairs.